 - A retrospective review of fatal opioid prescription overdoses revealed 83% were unintentional or accidental.
 Total prescription opioid overdoses increased from 8,815 hospitalizations in 1999 to 180,106 hospitalizations in 2009.8

 Relapse Prevention at Hydrocodone Rehab Centers Texas Trusts

 Even after successful hydrocodone addiction treatment, few opioid users are able to maintain continuous abstinence during the first year of recovery.
 The first two weeks after the end of treatment are associated with the highest incidence of overdose, because tolerance is low and new patterns of healthy behavior have not been established.
-Low doses of the same medications used in detox have shown some benefit in preventing relapse and overdose in individuals after they return home.
-These include naltrexone including a long-acting injectable formulation called Vivitrol, buprenorphine and Suboxone, a combination of buprenorphine and naltrexone.
+Low doses of the same medications used in detox have shown some benefit, as well as therapy programs that help individuals in preventing relapse and overdose after they return home.
+These include naltrexone, often in a long-acting injectable formulation called Vivitrol, along with buprenorphine and Suboxone, a combination of buprenorphine and naltrexone.
 Another option is a small implant called Probuphine, which is placed under the skin and continuously releases buprenorphine for six months at a time.9

 - Gould HJ, Paul D. Critical appraisal of extended-release hydrocodone for chronic pain: patient considerations.
 Ther Clin Risk Manag.
 2015;11:1635-1640. doi:10.2147/TCRM.S81979.